kirkedev/aoc2019/README.md

 # Initialize a puzzle for day 4
 # You must set AOC_SESSION_TOKEN to download the puzzle input.
 bin/init day4

+# Convert puzzle instructions for day 4 to markdown and save to README
+bin/readme day4 > day4/README.md
 ```